rberaldo/cabaladada/_posts/2013-09-19-rsync-options.markdown

 ---

 `rsync` is a wonderful program.
-Three days ago, I forgot to use it and used `scp` to transfer the files of this blog from my netbook to the server instead, destroying my `piwik` installation in the process.
+Three days ago, I forgot to use it and used `scp` instead to transfer the files of this blog from my netbook to the server, destroying my `piwik` installation in the process.
 In my defense, it was 7 am and I was in a hurry to upload the [first post on the Linux Crypto series][linux_crypto_intro].